awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.GetTableInfo.md

 ## DynamoDB<a name="SQLtoNoSQL.GetTableInfo.DynamoDB"></a>

 DynamoDB has a `DescribeTable` action, which is similar\.
-The only parameter is the table name, as shown following:
+The only parameter is the table name.

 ```
 {